Biden to visit fire-ravaged Maui on Monday as search efforts continue, with more than 800 people still missing

 Monday’s trip will bring Biden to the scene of the deadliest American wildfire in more than 100 years.
 His initial response to the Maui wildfires drew criticism earlier this month, mainly from Republicans, who seized upon a nearly five-day period of silence between Biden’s first comments about the fires to when he next publicly addressed the tragedy.

-With about 850 people still unaccounted for, according to the Maui County mayor, the death toll is still expected to rise, as emergency responders and cadaver dogs search through the incinerated wasteland for victims.
+With about 850 people still unaccounted for, according to Maui County Mayor Richard Bissen, the death toll which currently stands at least 114, is still expected to rise, as emergency responders and cadaver dogs search through the incinerated wasteland for victims.
 Biden is planning to name a senior federal emergency official to oversee long-term recovery efforts during his visit.

 The trip will provide Biden an opportunity to demonstrate in-person compassion for a community shaken by the disaster, and to dispel some of the early backlash at how he initially reacted, when photos of him on the beach in Delaware made for a striking split-screen as the scope of the tragedy came into focus.
 A curt “no comment” when he was asked about the death toll last Sunday fueled Republican criticism that he was shrugging off the tragedy.
 The White House later said Biden couldn’t hear the question.
 In all, the president went almost five days without addressing the fires publicly following his first comments about it during a speech in Salt Lake City.